iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.healthtap.userhtexpress 5 reviews"/>
 </p>

+> very helpful<br> :date: __2021-02-20 20:19:26__

+> Less than half an hour to download app speak with doctor and my prescription sent!
+Great service great doctor and I don't have to hassle with insurance company 😀<br> :date: __2021-02-20 14:14:52__

+> You can ask questions for free.
+They are usually answered fairly quickly.
+So far, so good.<br> :date: __2021-02-18 20:17:23__

 > So Greate<br> :date: __2021-02-09 23:14:14__

 > I had a Real Dr answer a question about needing to go to the ER took about 1.5 hours .
 Im impressed<br> :date: __2021-02-03 16:22:35__